 Public transport outside London can be sporadic and expensive.
 Cycling offers people a carbon-free way of getting around for less.

 And saving the environment through cycling doesn’t only have to be done outside.
-Energym is developing spin-bikes for commercial and domestic use that converts human-generated energy into useable electricity to power gyms and homes.
+Energym is developing indoor bikes for commercial and domestic use that converts human-generated energy into useable electricity to power gyms and homes.

 Whether you do it indoors or outdoors, cycling is one way of playing your part in saving the planet without feeling as if you’ve had to give something up.